 Adaptability also contributes to a manager's effectiveness.
 When a manager is able to adjust quickly to unexpected circumstances, he is able to lead his team to adjust as well.
 Adaptability also means that a manager can think creatively and find new solutions to old problems.

 Effective managers should strive to build personal relationships with their teams.
 Employees are more likely to exceed expectations when they trust their manager.
 When managers establish a relationship with employees, it builds trust and employees feel valued.
 Valued employees are more willing to get the job done right.

 The best managers know when their employees need more development, and how to ensure those developments are successful.
 Developing others involves cultivating each individual's talents, and motivating those individuals to channel those talents toward productivity.

 Finally, an effective manager is aware of their own personal development.
 In order to successfully develop and lead others, managers must seek improvement in themselves.
 A manager who is willing to learn more and use their natural talents to the best of their ability will be able to encourage the same behavior in employees.

-Effective management is comprised of several key components, and is not easily achieved.
+Effective management skills are comprised of several key components, and are not easily achieved.
 Organizations need to recognize the traits associated with successful management, and then promote employees based on those traits.
 The highest achieving employees do not always make the best managers, but employees that naturally exude the attributes desired by managers are sure to be effective and successful in management roles.